A Turn in the South

-A Turn in the South is a travelogue of the American South written by Nobel Prize-winning writer V. S. Naipaul.
-The book was published in 1989 and is based upon the author's travels in the southern states of the United States.
+A Turn in the South is a travelogue of the Southern United States by V. S. Naipaul.
+The book was published in 1989 and is based on the author's travels across the South.

-Naipaul has written fiction and non-fiction about life in the Caribbean, India, Africa and South America.
-The object of this book is to compare U.S. states such as South Carolina, Florida, Mississippi, et cetera to their geographical neighbors, the nations of the Caribbean.
-He discusses topics such as Martin Luther King Jr., the economy, technology, industrialization, tourism, religion, rednecks, (post-)slavery and racism.
+Naipaul had previously written fiction and non-fiction books about life in the Caribbean, India, Africa and South America.
+The object of this book is to compare U.S. states such as South Carolina, Florida and Mississippi to their geographical neighbors, the nations of the Caribbean.
+He discusses topics such as Martin Luther King Jr., the South's economy, technology, industrialization, tourism, religion, rednecks, the legacy of slavery, and racism.